Skip to main content

 • The task dashboard is available on Anyscale clouds deployed to AWS or Google Cloud that use virtual machines.

-• The task dashboard isn't available for any clouds deployed using Kubernetes, including EKS and GKE.
+• The task dashboard isn't available for any clouds deployed using Kubernetes, including AKS, EKS, and GKE.

-• The task dashboard reports metrics for jobs and workspaces that use Ray version 2.40.0 and above.
+• The task dashboard reports metrics for jobs and workspaces that use Ray 2.49.0 or later.

 • The task dashboard only captures metrics when the system cluster is enabled.
-Jobs or workspaces launched before the system cluster is enabled don't report metrics, even if you enable the system cluster while they're running.
+Jobs or workspaces launched before you enable the system cluster don't report metrics, even if you enable the system cluster while they're running.

 Access the task dashboard